ViewComponent/view_component/docs/CODE_OF_CONDUCT.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Accepting constructive criticism with grace
-* Focusing on what is best for the community
+* Focusing on what's best for the community
 * Showing empathy towards other community members

 Examples of unacceptable behavior by participants include: